Learn how to lighten and highlight hair naturally at home. Using these natural hair lightener ideas saves money and keeps hair healthier!

 10. Baking Soda

-You can make a paste with warm water and baking soda to lighten your hair.
-Take about ½ cup and add enough warm water to make a medium paste.
-If it’s too thin it won’t cover well and if it’s too thick it will dry out quickly and not work either.
-Apply the paste and leave on 15-20 minutes.
+Simply make a paste with warm water and baking soda to lighten your hair.
+First, take about a ½ cup and add enough warm water to make a medium paste.
+I say this because if it’s too thin it won’t cover well and if it’s too thick it will dry out quickly and not work either.
+Now apply the paste and leave for 15-20 minutes.
 Check your hair to see what it looks like.
 If you are happy, wash it out.
 If you want it lighter, leave it on a bit longer.

 11. Vitamin C

-Crush 8-9 Vitamin C tablets and mix into the amount of shampoo you would normally use on your hair.
+You can crush 8-9 Vitamin C tablets and mix them into the amount of shampoo you would normally use on your hair.
 Shampoo as usual and follow with conditioner.

 Dissolve 1 tablespoon salt (any kind) with ½ cup of warm water.
 Leave on 15 minutes and rinse out.
 We all know how salt will highlight our hair after swimming in the ocean.
 Now you can do it at home.
 Be sure to follow up with our Sea Salt Spray to get those nice beach waves!

-Have you ever experimented with natural highlights at home?
+Have you ever experimented with natural highlights?
 Why not give one of these a try?